Monitorix logo

 With the release 2.0.0 Monitorix suffered a complete rewrite, including new features and graphs, cleaned up all the code, updated and enhanced a number of aspects in some graphs, and fixed a lot of bugs.
 The most important change was that it no longer required crond to work, instead Monitorix became a complete standalone Perl daemon being started and stopped like any other system service.

-Since the release 2.2.0 Monitorix included support for OpenBSD systems.
-My special thanks to Devio.us team for giving me a free shell account where to put hands to work.
+Since the release 2.2.0 Monitorix includes support for OpenBSD systems.
+My special thanks to team for giving me a free shell account where to put hands to work.

 Requirements